gbenson/i8c/README.rst

 ======================

-Infinity is a platform-independent system for executables and shared libraries to export information to software development tools such as debuggers.
+Infinity is a platform-independent system for executables and shared libraries to expose functionality to debug, monitoring, and analysis tooling.

 In Infinity, executable and shared library files contain *Infinity notes* in addition to their regular contents.
 Each Infinity note